AdobeDocs/campaign-classic.en/help/rn/using/deprecated-features.md

 ### Operating systems {#o-s-eol}

+* Starting 7.3.1 release, Adobe Campaign is no longer compatible with Windows 8 and Windows Server 2012.

 * Starting 22.1 release, Adobe Campaign is no longer compatible with CentOs 8.x (64 bits).
 CentOS Linux 8 reached End Of Life (EOL) on December 31st, 2021.
 [Learn more](https://www.centos.org/centos-linux-eol/).